A4 motorway (Serbia): Construction of rest of the motorway

 The first two sections on which construction started in 2010 were Pirot east — Dimitrovgrad (14.3 km) and Dimitrovgrad bypass (8.6 km).
 Next year, construction started on Crvena Reka — Čiflik (12.7 km), while in 2012, construction of Prosek — Crvena Reka (22.5 km) commenced.
-Finally in 2013, construction started on sections Čiflik — Staničenje (12.1 km) and Staničenje — Pirot east (16.6 km).
-First completed section was Pirot east — Dimitrovgrad in 2016, but it could not be opened until two neighboring sections were completed.
+Finally, in 2013, construction started on sections Čiflik — Staničenje (12.1 km) and Staničenje — Pirot east (16.6 km).
+The first completed section was Pirot east — Dimitrovgrad in 2016, but it could not be opened until two neighboring sections were completed.
 The next two completed sections were Crvena Reka — Čiflik and Čiflik—Staničenje which were opened in July 2017.

 In July 2017, the section Prosek—Bancarevo (9.2 km) was also completed, but it was still not opened because Bancarevo — Crvena Reka section was not completed at the time.

 In August 2017, the first carriageway of motorway was opened of 5.1 kilometers-long part of section Staničenje — Pirot east from end of bridge Nišava 4 to Sarlah tunnel.

 In September of same year, for traffic were opened the last 7.2 km of section Staničenje — Pirot east (from exit of tunnel Sarlah to end of section), the section Pirot east — Dimitrovgrad and the first 6.8 km of the Dimitrovgrad bypass (from beginning of section to Gradinje cut).
 Also, 1.2 km of half-profile motorway were opened on Dimitrovgrad bypass.

-In March 2018, full-profile motorway was completed on 5.1 km-long part of section Staničenje — Pirot east on which first carriageway was opened in 2017.
+In March 2018, full-profile motorway was completed on 5.1 km-long part of section Staničenje — Pirot east on which the first carriageway was opened in 2017.
 Also were opened another 0.6 km of full-profile motorway and 0.6 km of second carriageway on Dimitrovgrad bypass.

 In June 2018, the last 0.6 km of the second carriageway on the Dimitrovgrad bypass was opened.
 In June, was also opened first carriageway on 2 km from bridge Nišava 2 to bridge Nišava 4 on section Staničenje — Pirot east, while the second carriageway on this part was opened in July 2018.

 Route

-Motorway begins at Trupale interchange near Niš, at the junction with A1 motorway and runs eastward, to the Gradina border crossing with Bulgaria, near Dimitrovgrad.
+The motorway begins at Trupale interchange near Niš, at the junction with A1 motorway and runs eastward, to the Gradina border crossing with Bulgaria, near Dimitrovgrad.
 The motorway is part of the Pan-European corridor X and is planned to be connected with the Bulgarian Europe motorway that will run to Sofia.